YARA BELGIUM S.A.

 8 Nov 2021

-Their ask — Yara requests policy changes focused on four areas: enhancing land use efficiency, supporting EU agriculture competitiveness, incentivizing carbon farming, and reducing crop carbon footprints.
+Message — Yara requests policy changes focused on four areas: enhancing land use efficiency, supporting EU agriculture competitiveness, incentivizing carbon farming, and reducing crop carbon footprints.
 They want greater investments and support for efficiency improvements and carbon removal technologies.12

-How it helps them — This would create demand for their precision farming tools and low-carbon fertilizers.34
+Why — This would create demand for their precision farming tools and low-carbon fertilizers.34

-Who loses — Organic farming advocates lose as rules favor mineral fertilizer efficiency over input reduction.5
+Impact — Organic farming advocates lose as rules favor mineral fertilizer efficiency over input reduction.5

 Fertilizer giant warns EU carbon reforms threaten exports and competitiveness